Awards for groups, organisations, clubs and volunteers

 Mutual Support Group

-For further information please contact our Training Officer, Jim King
+For further information and to notify your intention to attend please contact our Training Officer, Jim King

 Clubmark is a sports club development scheme which aims to recognise and accredit clubs that are fully committed to providing their members with a safe, effective, inclusive and FUN environment.
 It includes volunteer management: Glasgow Sport officers can help you get to the point where you might also be eligible for a Volunteer Friendly Award.
 More info is available on the Glasgow Life: Glasgow Sport website.